 IFLA Europe -European Region of International Federation of Landscape Architects.
 IFLA Europe is a not‐for‐profit organisation that represents, supports and promotes the unique and stand‐alone profession of landscape architecture across Europe recognising excellence in educational courses and promoting best practice operations in all member countries.

-Formerly established as EFLA - the European Federation for Landscape Architecture, founded in April 1989, IFLA EUROPE is the largest of the five regions that currently comprise the International Federation of Landscape Architects (IFLA), a global organisation founded in 1946 and recognised by UNESCO as the official body representing and advancing this unique profession.
+Formerly established as EFLA - the European Foundation for Landscape Architecture, founded in April 1989, IFLA EUROPE is the largest of the five regions that currently comprise the International Federation of Landscape Architects (IFLA), a global organisation founded in 1946 and recognised by UNESCO as the official body representing and advancing this unique profession.

 IFLA Europe has 34 members – National Associations of Landscape Architecture representing nearly 20.000 landscape architects.
 It aims not only at promoting the landscape architecture profession, recognising excellence in educational courses and promoting the best practice operations in all member countries, but also striving to enhance the quality of landscape planning, monitoring and management in collaboration with the European Union, Council of Europe, UN and any other related organisations.

 International Federation of Landscape Architects definition (based on the existing definition by ISCO/08) about the profession of LANDSCAPE ARCHITECT